lexbailey/EMFInfo/README.md

 # EMF Info

-!!
-Warning !!
-This is a work-in-progress and is not finished yet.

 A utility for browsing the [EMF Camp](https://www.emfcamp.org/) schedule and camp map (if I get around to implementing the map) entirely offline.

 ## Platforms